Grand Rapids Divorce Attorney

 Divorce is never an easy case, but having a reliable advocate on your side can significantly smooth the process and expedite its resolution.
 Whether the divorce is contested or uncontested, it is in your best interest to consult with a divorce attorney early to receive an evaluation from an experienced legal perspective.

-At The Wealthy Street Law Firm, we offer free initial consultations with our knowledgeable Grand Rapids divorce attorney.
+At Brookhills Legal Services, we offer free initial consultations with our knowledgeable Grand Rapids divorce attorney.
 This is an opportunity for you to share your case details and learn about the divorce process.
 Should you decide to seek legal representation and become a client, we can assist you in planning your next steps.

 Call (616) 202-3988 to speak with a Grand Rapids divorce lawyer and schedule a free consultation.